VFPAP/deployWPU/README.md

 sudo mv terraform /usr/local/bin/terraform
 ```

-Now if close your terminal and open it again and type:
+Now, close your terminal and open it again and type:
 ```console
 terraform
 ```